 Available via David Wilson Homes

-How about a brand-new Help to Buy home by the water?
-This one, which overlooks The Bridgewater and Taunton canal, has dining room doors which lead out onto a waterfront terrace.
-The third-floor living room also takes full advantage of the view.
+How about a brand new Help to Buy home by the water?
+This one, which overlooks The Bridgewater and Taunton canal, has an open-plan kitchen and dining room with doors that lead out onto a waterfront terrace.
+The first-floor living room and second floor master bedroom also take full advantage of the views.

 Available via Crest Nicholson